dprophet/blockchain_use_cases/USE CASE story.md

   - Financial Services is the first profitable social network.
 Like Facebook, for a social network to be have real value you need 'real names' and identities.
 Open/distributed ledgers without real names is voodoo.
   - The key concept is that the true position is a social construct - whether facilitated by crypto or not.
 Custody disputes are resolved through processes.
 Crypto is neither here nor there, and potentially a distraction.
 Disputes resolution is a business process not a technology problem.
   - It is a natural progress from CSD's (Central Securities Depository) to open ledgers.
 Once centralized, ledgers can be standardized, and then distributed.
+  - Standardization and automation of communication for various settlement processes & streamlined institutional matching processes is far more important than just focusing on the final resting place of the information (ledger).

 Financial Institutions are faced with much higher regulatory, compliance costs as well as strict restrictions around capital exposure.
 These institutions are looking for innovative ways to reduce future regulatory and compliance costs as well as optimally manage their existing capital to generate new revenue streams.

 In order for DLT to meet those expectations, other problems must be solved.
 Solving Identity Management, Data Security, and regulatory controls has massive upside throughout all of financial services, DLT or not.